-The Compensation Committee believes that our performance metrics under the Wrap-Around Plan are rigorous and have a 50% probability of being achieved.
+The Compensation Committee believes that our performance metrics under the Wrap-Around Plan are rigorous and are established with the expectation that they have a 50% probability of being achieved.
 To achieve them will require a great deal of focus and effort, which will benefit shareholders and participants alike.
+The performance targets for the Wrap-Around Plan will be disclosed once the performance period has ended.